ucsd-ece196/ucsd-ece196.github.io/docs/python.md

 !!! question

-    **You have a python microcontroller that has very sensitive electronics attached and you want to ensure that your microcontroller is recieving a proper power source. **
+    **You have a python microcontroller that has very sensitive electronics attached and you want to ensure that your microcontroller is receiving a proper power source. **

     Your microcontroller can detect the amperage and voltage of the electricity, however, your electronics attached say that your microcontroller needs between 12 and 13 watts.
 As a good ECE 35 student you of course know that the wattage can be calculated with **`wattage = amperage * voltage`**.